-We are excitedly anticipating our upcoming Commencement ceremonies.
+We are excitedly anticipating our Commencement ceremonies for graduate programs on Thursday, May 19, and undergraduate programs on Friday, May 20.
 This is one of our most time-honored traditions and the culmination of our students' experience at Arcadia.
-In working with the faculty, staff, and officers for the Class of 2021, Arcadia is pleased to announce information on our Commencement ceremonies to help graduates and families in their planning.
+In working with the faculty, staff, and officers for the Class of 2022, Arcadia will announce information on our Commencement ceremonies in the fall semester to help graduates and families in their planning.

 Get Your Cap-and-Gown-with-Castle Photo Ahead of Time

-In the two weeks leading up to Commencement, graduates who are in driving distance of Arcadia are welcome to come to campus to take pictures in your Cap and Gown in front of the Castle.
+In the two weeks leading up to Commencement, graduates who are within driving distance of Arcadia are welcome to come to campus to take pictures in their Cap and Gown in front of the Castle.
 As COVID measures are still tight until May 31 in Pennsylvania, please let Commencement@arcadia.edu and COVIDCareTeam@arcadia.edu know when you plan to come to campus.

 What to Expect Before, During, and After the Ceremonies on Graduation Day

 Arcadia has worked diligently to ensure that the ceremonies are safe, timely, and capture the Arcadia experience for graduates to venture beyond as a proud member of the Knight alumni.
-The success of our ceremonies depend on visitors enjoying their time and respecting the next ceremony that will follow.
-Staff and faculty will need time to reset and deep clean our set up and any areas where graduates will visit.
+The success of our ceremonies depends on visitors enjoying their time and respecting the next ceremony that will follow.
+Staff and faculty will need time to reset and deep clean our setup and any areas where graduates will visit.

 Arcadia is pleased to present honorary doctoral degrees to Pedro Rivera and Dr. Danchien Lu.